Carbon-Twelve-C12/supernova/SuperNova Overview.md

 - **Block Storage**: Developed efficient block persistence with integrity verification and organized file management
 - **Bloom Filters**: Implemented for fast membership testing of UTXOs and transactions
 - **Backup System**: Created incremental backup system with data integrity verification

-These foundational components establish a robust core for the SuperNova blockchain, providing the necessary infrastructure for the network, wallet, and application layers to follow in Phases 2 and 3.
-The implementation prioritized thread safety, performance optimization, and data integrity while maintaining the modular architecture of the system.

-The project continues to build on previous improvements:

 ### Advanced Cryptographic Features
 - Implemented quantum-resistant signature schemes (Dilithium, Falcon, SPHINCS+)